ADHD Coaching: A Complete Guide to Avoiding Bad Eggs

 PAAC: Professional Association of ADHD Coaches

-The PAAC accreditation acts as a layer on top of ICF.
+The PAAC accreditation (not an accreditation, its a certifcation) acts as a layer on top of ICF.
 By default a core required of the PAAC is to be ICF registered which, as mentioned earlier requires a renewal every 3 years.
 PAAC-certified coaches have met specific training requirements in both general coaching and the specialty field of ADHD coaching, ensuring a high level of expertise.

 A PAAC certification indicates a coach has met coach-specific training requirements as specified by ICF, and also has met training requirements in the specialty field of ADHD coaching.
 The case for getting an ICF credential: The ICF is the original coach credentialing organization source